bhavana-05/Covid19-Data-Analyis/README.md

 - **Outliers (Deaths on 11 May 2021):**
   - Chennai: 92

-- **Interpretation**: Chennai, Coimbatore, and Chengalpattu emerged as clear outliers, with urban districts bearing a significantly higher burden compared to rural ones.
+- Chennai, Coimbatore, and Chengalpattu emerged as clear outliers, with urban districts bearing a significantly higher burden compared to rural ones.

 ### 3. Line Plot Analysis: District Trends